localstack/docs/content/en/tutorials/simulating-outages/index.md

 [LocalStack Chaos Plugin]({{< ref "chaos-plugin" >}}) is capable of simulating infrastructure faults to allow conducting controlled chaos engineering tests on AWS infrastructure.
 Its purpose is to uncover vulnerabilities and improve system robustness.
-Chaos plugin offers a means to deliberately introduce failures and observe their impacts, helping developers to better equip their systems against actual outages.
+Chaos Plugin offers a means to deliberately introduce failures and observe their impacts, helping developers to better equip their systems against actual outages.

 ## Getting started

-This tutorial is designed for users new to the Chaos plugin and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
+This tutorial is designed for users new to the Chaos Plugin and assumes basic knowledge of the AWS CLI and our [`awslocal`](https://github.com/localstack/awscli-local) wrapper script.
-In this example, we will use the Chaos plugin to create controlled outages in a DynamoDB database.
+In this example, we will use the Chaos Plugin to create controlled outages in a DynamoDB database.
 The aim is to test the software's behavior and error handling capabilities.

 For this particular example, we'll be using a [sample application repository](#TODO).